uber/tchannel/MIGRATION.md

         // res has an `.ok` field that is tells whether it is
         // an error or not.

-        // `err` is for IO & timeouts.
-Also tchannel error frames });
+        // This means that an application error returns
+        // `err` === null and a `resp` where `.ok` is false.

+        // If `err` is non null then it will be an err related
+        // to client TCP IO errors or TChannel error frames.
+    });
 ```